 - Followed by a reset of your network devices to make sure your router hasn’t become flooded with data.

-- Release and renew your IP and flush your DNS to resolve any network conflicts (in Command Prompt type ipconfig/flushdns, and press Enter).
+- Release and renew your IP and flush your DNS to resolve network conflicts.
+To do that, start Command Prompt type the following command, and press Enter: